DanyLan/GKE-EXPOSE-SERVICES/NodePort.md

 `targetPort`
 This is the port on the pod that the request gets sent to.
 Your application needs to be listening for network requests on this port for the service to work.

+# Downsides to NodePort

+1. You can only have one service per port
+2. You can onnly use ports 30000-32767
+3. If you Node IP address changes, you will need to deal with that.